particle-iot/docs/src/content/reference/cloud-apis/calling-api-from-web-page.md

 columns: two
 includeDefinitions: [api-helper]
 ---
-# AN032 Calling API from Web Page
+# AN032 Calling API from web page

 This example illustrates a few techniques for calling the Particle API from a web page.